-The RODE PSA1 Swivel Mount Studio Microphone Boom Arm is a solid stand that has two attachment options — you can drill a hole in your desk or table (this is what we did) or use an included clamp.
+The RODE PSA1 Swivel Mount Studio Microphone Boom Arm is a solid stand that has two attachment options — you can drill a hole in your desk or table (this is what I did) or use the included clamp.

 Do you have to have this?
 No. The Audio-Technica ATR2100 comes with a tiny tripod stand that works just fine, but do know if you go that route you’re going to have to lean over a lot if you mount it on your desk.

 Don’t want to spend $100 for a mic stand?
 Don’t want to mount something on your desk?
 On Stage Stands MS7701B Tripod Boom Microphone Stand is a $25 alternative that might be a good option for you.